NewStrangeWorlds/BeAR/README.md

 # User guide #

 BeAR comes with a user guide that can be found here: https://newstrangeworlds.github.io/BeAR/ .
 It describes the installation and usage of BeAR, including a details on the different forward models and additional modules it contains.
+The documentation is currently under heavy revision and might not yet be fully complete.